Golden Football Magazine

 had taken ballet lessons as a boy.
 When I was in grammar school, I felt more comfortable on the dance floor than the football field.
 Through his senior year of high school, he studied ballet, modern dance, and tap.

-He recalled: When we took the field at the Orange Bowl in Miami, I was questioning my own ability.
+Lynn recalled: When we took the field at the Orange Bowl in Miami, I was questioning my own ability.
 I wasn't sure if I'd be able to perform, because of that brutal week of practice.

 Lynn said to himself, I have to catch the first pass that's thrown to me, no matter what the pattern or where it's thrown. ...
 What really helped me get into the game was a catch I made in the first quarter.
 Terry had called a play where I would go 10 or 15 yards and turn out,, and when we lined up, the Cowboys covered me with Washington.
-I looked and saw the Cowboys were threatening to blitz; their LBs were creeping up toward the line of scrimmage.
+I looked and saw the Cowboys were threatening to blitz; their linebackers were creeping up toward the line of scrimmage.
 This wasn't the best play to run under those circumstances.
 I was almost expecting Terry to audible, but he stuck with the play. ...
 That catch seemed to boost me.
 I never had a day in my life when I felt so loose.

 LBs Russell and Ham got a closeup view of the catch on the Steeler sideline.
 Jack: Andy and I were kneeling down, and when Bradshaw threw that pass, it looked like he was just throwing it away.
 Everything except Lynn's two feet were out of bounds, and he twisted to bring it back in.
 Andy and I just looked at each other as if to say, "How did he do that?"